hylandtechoutreach/hackathon/DiscordInformation.md

 ### PREP CHANNELS
 These channels are meant to be used before the event begins.

+#### welcome
+Say hi in this channel!

 #### find-a-team
 Use this channel to find a team!
 Feel free to post your name, school, grade level, and coding experience.
 Then, try to find other attendees who would make good teammates.

-#### event-questions
+#### prep-questions
 Use this channel to ask questions about the logistics of the event, before it begins.

 ### EVENT CHANNELS
 These channels are meant to be used during the event.

 #### announcements
-Mentors will post important messages in this channel.
-Attendees will not be able to post.
+The event coordinators will post event announcements in this channel - keep your eyes peeled for important information.

 #### general
 This channel is reserved for general chat.
-Feel free to use it to talk about the Hackathon with fellow attendees.
+Get to know your fellow participants, and discuss your Hackathon experience!

 #### questions
-Attendees should ask questions about their project development in this channel.
-Mentors (and other attendees) will do their best to answer these questions.
-Note that the answers to the questions should be focused on learning; try to use leading questions or background explanations rather than simply providing code solutions.
+Have a question about the event, or about your project development?
+Post it here, and event coordinators, mentors, and fellow participants might be able to help you out.

+#### in-person
+This channel is for students attending the event **in-person** at Hyland HQ.

+#### virtual
+This channel is for students attending the event **virtually**.

+### TRACK CHANNELS
+Once you select a track, you'll be able to chat with other participants from the same track in one of these channels:

+- **explorer**
+- **artisan**
+- **scientist**

+### OFF TOPIC CHANNELS
+These channels are strictly for fun!

 #### counting
 This channel is for counting.
-Post sequential whole numbers without anyone posting twice in a row.
+Post sequential whole numbers, and do not post two numbers in a row.

+#### counting-discussion
+Discuss the happenings of the `#counting` channel.

 ### TEAM CHANNELS
 Once teams are formed, the Team Channels category will include channels for each individual team (if necessary).
 These will be especially helpful for virtual attendees.
+Let us know if you need us to create a Voice channel for you!